sk1908/Mini-projects-in-C-/README.md

 # MiniProjects-In-CPP

-A bunch of projects done in C++ language
+A bunch of projects done in C++ language.